Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is vital in both professional and personal areas for a variety of reasons:
+Emotional intelligence is crucial for both professional and personal areas for a variety of reasons:

 Emotional Intelligence in Business

-Emotional intelligence has particular significance in the business world because of its influence in a myriad of ways:
+Emotional intelligence is in particular demand in the world of business because of its influence on various aspects:

 Key Takeaways

-- Emotional intelligence is vital for decisions, communication, relationships and leadership.
+- Emotional intelligence is critical to decisions, communication, relationships, and leadership.

 Additional Information